SinghTushar20/Learn-to-Code/02-Langauges, Data Structures and Algorithms/Python/04- API building basics using FastAPI/0-Notes/Readme.md

     - eg Users, Posts etc.
   - Each Column represent different attribute.
   - Each Row represent different entries in the table.
-  - Database have different datatype for the attributes.
+  - Database have different datatype for the attributes which helps in database schema or validation.

 - **Primary key** is a column or group of columns that uniquely identifies each row in a table.